-At Proto Labs, diversity, equity and inclusion matters.
+At Protolabs, diversity, equity and inclusion matters.
 We are committed to nurturing a culture where we celebrate diversity, equity and inclusivity as a way of life.
 Our diversity and inclusion efforts start at the top with our board regularly reviewing initiatives.
-Our Diversity, Equity and Inclusion (DEI) Leadership Council was established to promote honest conversations, influence best practices and educate our employees.
+Our Diversity, Equity and Inclusion ("DEI") Leadership Council was established to promote honest conversations, influence best practices and educate our employees.
 Our DEI Leadership Council members are employee representatives chosen from various functions and locations to work directly with our leadership team to drive change in our work environment.
 We also require certain employees to participate in annual unconscious bias training to further foster a work environment of fairness and sensitivity.
 As we continue to grow, we will continue to emphasize employee safety and having an inclusive work environment as top priorities.
 Our goal is to build diverse teams throughout the global organization and be a role model for the communities where we work and live.
 Uniqueness defines us as a company, from our custom products to our employees.
 Our pledge is to promote a global culture that invites, recognizes and embraces each individuals contributions to make a stronger "US".

-Workforce Demographics
+• Workforce Demographics

-As of December 31, 2022, we had 2,568 full-time employees, including 1,787 full-time employees in the United States, 777 full-time employees in Europe and 4 full-time employees in Japan.
+As of December 31, 2023, we had 2,415 full-time employees, including 1,672 full-time employees in the United States and 743 full-time employees in Europe.
 We also regularly use independent contractors and other temporary employees across the organization to augment our regular staff.
-We believe that our future success will depend in part on our continued ability to attract, hire and retain qualified, diverse and inclusive personnel.
+We believe that our future success will depend in part on our continued ability to attract, hire and retain gualified, diverse and inclusive personnel.